network-automation/ansible-napalm-samples/README.md

 # Ansible and NAPALM Samples
-This GitHub Repo focuses on comparing Ansible NAPALM on Cisco NXOS.
+This GitHub Repo focuses on comparing [Ansible](https://www.ansible.com/network-automation) and [NAPALM](https://github.com/napalm-automation/napalm) on Cisco NXOS.

 ## Table of Contents
 - [Example 1 - Adding an IP address to an interface](#example-1---adding-an-ip-address-to-an-interface)
 - [Example 2 - Backing up a Config](#example-2---backing-up-a-config)

 ## Example 1 - Adding an IP address to an interface

 ### Ansible